cooper-org/cooper/docs/source/multipliers.md

 ### Indexed Multipliers

-{py:class}`~cooper.multipliers.IndexedMultiplier` objects model $\vlambda$ and $\vmu$ explicitly, just like {py:class}`~cooper.multipliers.DenseMultiplier`s, but allow fetching and updating them *by index*.
-Given indices `idx`, the {py:meth}`~cooper.multipliers.IndexedMultiplier.forward()` method of an {py:class}`~cooper.multipliers.IndexedMultiplier` object returns the multipliers corresponding to the indices in `idx`. {py:class}`~cooper.multipliers.IndexedMultiplier`s enable time-efficient retrieval of the multipliers for the sampled constraints only, and memory-efficient sparse gradients (on GPU).
+Like {py:class}`~cooper.multipliers.DenseMultiplier`s, {py:class}`~cooper.multipliers.IndexedMultiplier`s represent the multiplier tensors directly, but allow efficiently accessing and updating specific entries *by index*.

 {py:class}`~cooper.multipliers.IndexedMultiplier` objects are designed for situations where only a subset of constraints are observed at each iteration, rather than all constraints.
 This approach is especially useful when the number of constraints is large, such as in tasks where a constraint is imposed for each data point.
 In these cases, measuring all constraints at once can be computationally prohibitive.

+{py:class}`~cooper.multipliers.IndexedMultiplier` objects model $\vlambda$ and $\vmu$ explicitly, just like {py:class}`~cooper.multipliers.DenseMultiplier`s, but allow fetching and updating them *by index*.
+Given indices `idx`, the {py:meth}`~cooper.multipliers.IndexedMultiplier.forward()` method of an {py:class}`~cooper.multipliers.IndexedMultiplier` object returns the multipliers corresponding to the indices in `idx`. {py:class}`~cooper.multipliers.IndexedMultiplier`s enable time-efficient retrieval of the multipliers for the sampled constraints only, and memory-efficient sparse gradients (on GPU).

 To use an {py:class}`~cooper.multipliers.IndexedMultiplier`, after computing the constraints you must provide the observed constraint indices to the `constraint_features` argument of the {py:meth}`~cooper.constraints.ConstraintState`. **Cooper** will then know which multipliers to fetch and update during optimization.
 For example, if you measured the constraints at indices 0, 11, and 17, you would set the `constraint_features` attribute as follows: